lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 To add a folder to put passwords in press the folder button with a :guilabel:`+` on it.
 To get an existing password into a folder left click and drag that password into the folder on the main list.
 To add a password to a folder right click on the folder and select :guilabel:`Add password`.

 To search for a particular password type the password you are searching for in the :guilabel:`Search Password` text box at the top.
+To end up looking at your password simply left click on it in the list of passwords on the left column of the window and read it in :guilabel:`Password` on the right column.

 To delete a password you do not use anymore right click on it and select :menuselection:`Delete` or press the trash can button with an :guilabel:`X` button.

+To manage what users can read these passwords press the :guilabel:`@` button.

 To rename a password right click on it and select :menuselection:`Rename password`.